tylerlrhodes/blog2/content/posts/clojure-sequences-part2.md

 Clojure as SICP demonstrates with Scheme, but in Clojure's case we're aided by the runtime in the background.

-Clojure's implementation also provides the cacheing of produced items which is also shown in SICP.
+Clojure's implementation also provides the caching of produced items which is also shown in SICP.

 Now that we see how lazy sequences in Clojure are created manually